-Factors to consider when deciding how much to pay yourself
+How to decide how much to pay yourself?

-Look at your current cash flow situation and determine whether there is enough money after your bills are paid to pay yourself.
-When doing this, it’s also a good idea to set aside some money as a cushion for a rainy day, in case of sudden unexpected expenses.
-Good cash flow management can help to ensure that there is enough money to cover all your bills as they come due.
+Examine your current cash flow situation and assess whether there is enough money after paying your bills to pay yourself.
+When doing this, it’s also a good idea to set aside some money as a cushion for a rainy day in case of sudden unexpected expenses.
+Cash flow management can ensure enough money to cover all your bills as they come due.

-Think about the goals of the business – do you want to sell your business for a profit down the line or are you running the business to create a source of income for yourself?
+Think about the business’s goals – do you want to sell your business for a profit down the line, or are you running the company to create a source of income for yourself?

-By understanding what you want from the business, you can start to focus and run your business in a way that helps you to meet your goals.
+By understanding what you want from the business, you can focus and run your business in a way that helps you to meet your goals.

-For example, if you are thinking of selling your business, you may need to consider how to create value in your business to make it attractive to competitors or management.
-This may mean reinvesting any leftover cash to help it grow, rather than taking a salary straight away.
+For example, if you are considering selling your business, consider how to create value in it to make it attractive to competitors or management.
+This may mean reinvesting any leftover cash to help it grow rather than taking a salary immediately.

-When you take an income from your company, you will be obligated to pay tax on it.
-The rate of tax you pay will depend on how much you pay yourself.
+When you take an income from your company, you must pay tax.
+Your tax rate will depend on how much you pay yourself.

 One of the benefits of setting up a Limited Company is that you can plan your salary so you can stay in a lower tax bracket and pay less tax.
 For this reason, many Sole Traders decide to change to a Limited Company once they start earning a high amount.